Please be ready with your application reference number starting with 'P'. For example P1234567

 Section 12 good behaviour bonds/suspended sentences usually follow for offences where the imprisonment term imposed is not more than 2 years.
 It usually lasts for the duration of the original sentencing term.

-Details of a Section 12 Good Behaviour Bond is disclosed in a police check.
+Details of a Section 12 Good Behaviour Bond is disclosed in a Nationally Coordinated Criminal History Check.

 When the court grants you a Good Behaviour Bond in the stead of recording a conviction against you, they will usually attach conditions, and in some cases, in addition to the stipulated ones.